About Sibiloi National Park

 Set on the wild and rugged shores of Lake Turkana in northern Kenya, Sibiloi National Park is a remote wilderness gem that invites discovery through adventure and outdoor exploration.

-Known the Cradle of Mankind, the park is also surrounded by the Dassanach, Turkana, Elmolo, and Gabra communities — custodians of rich and largely unpolluted traditional cultures that add living heritage to the landscape.
+Known as the Cradle of Mankind, the park is surrounded by the Dassanach, Turkana, Elmolo, and Gabra communities—custodians of rich and largely unpolluted traditional cultures that add living heritage to the landscape.
 Anchored by globally significant archaeological sites such as Koobi Fora, where fossil discoveries have transformed understanding of human evolution, Sibiloi offers a powerful blend of natural wonder and cultural depth.
-Visitors can encounter remarkable prehistoric remains, including fossils of a three-million-year-old giant tortoise, ancient crocodile species, and other primeval creatures dating back millions of years — adding depth and intrigue to every safari.
+Visitors can encounter remarkable prehistoric remains, including fossils of a three-million-year-old giant tortoise, ancient crocodile species, and other primeval creatures dating back millions of years—adding depth and intrigue to every safari.

-Sibiloi is also a biodiversity stronghold, hosting the world’s largest breeding colonies of Nile crocodiles, 47 fish species (seven of which are endemic), and an Important Bird Area (IBA) supporting thousands of migratory and congregatory birds.
+Sibiloi is also a biodiversity stronghold, hosting the world’s largest breeding colonies of Nile crocodiles, 47 fish species (seven endemic), and an Important Bird Area (IBA) supporting thousands of migratory and congregatory birds.

 - Lake Turkana, the world’s largest permanent desert lake Man & Biosphere Reserve